mikedilger/mosaic-spec/docs/transports.md

 # Transports

+NOTICE: Once WebTransport matures further, we may swap it in for WebSockets because it would be strictly better:

+* QUIC, if available, with fallback to HTTP/2 (thus Tor can work)
+* serverCertificateHashes (to avoid trust in DNS and CAs)

+NOTICE: Development is proceeding with QUIC first.

 Mosaic defines three transports with the following characteristics:

 | Transport | Required | Browser clients | Tor support | Trust | Performance |